TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 * The second argument of :php:`->createNamedParameter()` specifies the type of input.
 For string, this can be omitted, but it is good practice to add `\PDO::PARAM_INT` for integers or similar for other field types.
-This is currently no strict rule, but following this will reduces headaches in the future, especially for `DBMS` that are not as relaxed as `mysql` when it comes to field types.
+This is currently no strict rule, but following this will reduces headaches in the future, especially for `DBMS` that are not as relaxed as `MySQL`:pn: when it comes to field types.
 The \PDO constants can be used for simple types like `bool`, `string`, `null`, `lob` and `integer`.
 Additionally, the two constants `Connection::PARAM_INT_ARRAY` and `Connection::PARAM_STR_ARRAY` can be used if an array of strings or integers is handled, for instance in an `IN()` expression.